connordevitt/codewars-solutions-js/README.md

 - `Descending_Order.js` take any non-negative integer as an argument and return it with its digits in descending order.
 - `School_paperwork.js` Your task is to calculate how many blank pages do you need.
 If n < 0 or m < 0 return 0. n are classmates and m pare paperwork pages.
 - `sum_arrays.jsx` Write a function that takes an array of numbers and returns the sum of the numbers.
 The numbers can be negative or non-integer.
+- `Testing123.js` Write a function which takes a list of strings and returns each line prepended by the correct number.
 ---

 ## Skills Demonstrated